mituldavid/weather-forecast-api/README.md

 This application uses the
 [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/requests-geocoding) to convert ZIP codes into geographical coordinates.
-For this, you will need to create an API Key on the Google Maps Platform (see [here](https://developers.google.com/maps/documentation/geocoding/get-api-key) for more details)
+To utilize this, you will need to create an API Key on the Google Maps Platform (Follow instructions [here](https://developers.google.com/maps/documentation/geocoding/get-api-key) for more details)

 ### 3. Configure the application